 This course focuses on preparing the student for their externship rotation including professional development, site selection, safety and policy overviews, review of objectives and student and college roles in a successful rotation.
 Part one of a two-part course.

-Prerequisite: VTDE101
+Prerequisite: VTDE101 65 Hours 3.0 Quarter Credits thetic Web design.

-WDPC100 - Fundamentals of Web Development

-This course provides an introduction to the terms and technologies and the fundamental methods, concepts and techniques of semantic and validated Web development and aesthetic Web design.
 HTML5 and CSS3 technologies are covered.

+WDPC100 - Fundamentals of Web Development This course provides an introduction to the terms and technologies and the fundamental methods, concepts and techniques of semantic and validated Web development and aes-